daniellehrner/kurtosis-pectra/README.md

                                                                 metrics: 8008/tcp -> http://127.0.0.1:56526
 ```

 Look for the `assertoor` service and enter its URL in your browser to see the test results.
-In the example it is `http://127.0.0.1:56616`.
+In the example above it is `http://127.0.0.1:56616`.

 Once the tests are finished, you can stop the enclave with (will take a few minutes):
 ```